-Paramedics may assess and/or treat patients according to this medical directive and, in collaboration with the patient/SDM, honour wishes to remain at home (treat and refer).
-Paramedics will notify the patient's palliative care team for all patients who remain at home to ensure follow up for their presenting complaint.
+Paramedics may assess and/or treat the patient according to this medical directive and, in collaboration with the patient/SDM, honour wishes to remain at home (treat and refer).
+Paramedics will notify the patients' palliative care team where the patient will remain at home to ensure follow up for their presenting complaint.